JohnMMcD/virtual_robot_rr/README.md

 For the X-Drive bot, the arm is controlled by a CR servo.
 Each robot also has distance sensors on the front, left, right and back sides.
 A small green rectangle indicates the front of the robot.
 Wheel diameters are all 4 inches.
 For the robot with dead-wheel encoders, the forward-reverse dead wheels are located 6 inches to the right and left of the center, and the X-direction (i.e. right-left) dead-wheel is located at the center of the robot.
+The dead wheels are two inches in diameter.

 The field can be thought of as 12 feet wide.
 The field graphic (currently the Skystone field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the